Opteo/google-ads-api/docs/content/concepts/enums/using_enums.md

 await customer.campaigns.update(campaign) // This will set the status to "PAUSED"
 ```

-The [`enums.ts`](https://github.com/Opteo/google-ads-node/blob/master/src/lib/enums.ts) file (found in our companion library) lists out all enums available in the google ads API.
+The [`enums.ts`](https://github.com/Opteo/google-ads-node/blob/master/src/lib/enums.ts) file (found in our companion library) lists out all enums available in the Google Ads API.
 For example:

 ```typescript
 // Note that this will be compiled to an object by typescript.